brandonviaje/PrecisionTechCollab/Docs/devdocs/api.md

 - **Endpoint:** `POST /movies`
 - **Description:** Adds a new movie to the catalog.
 - **Request Parameters:**
-  - `title` (form-data, required): The title of the movie.
+  - `title`: The title of the movie.
-  - `releaseDate` (form-data, required): The release date of the movie.
+  - `releaseDate`: The release date of the movie.
-  - `poster` (form-data, required): The movie poster image file.
+  - `poster`: The movie poster image file.
-  - `genres` (form-data, required): Comma-separated list of genres.
+  - `genres`: Comma-separated list of genres.
-  - `synopsis` (form-data, required): The synopsis of the movie.
+  - `synopsis`: The synopsis of the movie.
-  - `pgRating` (form-data, required): The PG rating of the movie.
+  - `pgRating`: The PG rating of the movie.
-  - `productionCompanies` (form-data, required): The production companies involved.
+  - `productionCompanies`: The production companies involved.
-  - `runtime` (form-data, required): The runtime of the movie in minutes.
+  - `runtime`: The runtime of the movie in minutes.
-  - `spokenLanguages` (form-data, required): Comma-separated list of spoken languages.
+  - `spokenLanguages`: Comma-separated list of spoken languages.
 - **Response:**
   - **200 OK:** "Movie added successfully with poster at {posterPath}"